Pastor E. W. Lee & First Lady Betty Lee

 In our efforts to G. R. O. W., we need everybody to “…press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus” (Phil.
 3:14).
 We have a number of ministries outlined in this booklet, ministries that will help you discover your spiritual gift, if you have not already, and allow you to work in that gift, manifesting the will of God.
 “Serve wholeheartedly, as if you were serving the Lord, not men, because you know that the Lord will reward everyone for whatever good he does” (Eph.
 6:7-8).
 I encourage all of you to find your “sweet spot” and serve from there.
 If your first attempt does not work, try another ministry and keep trying until you find your “sweet spot”.
 The Lord will direct you as long as you are available.

-For over 42 years, Rev. Dr. Edward W. Lee has witnessed astonishing growth, as pastor of the Shiloh Baptist Church and that is nothing short of a miracle.
+For 45 years, Rev. Dr. Edward W. Lee has witnessed astonishing growth, as pastor of the Shiloh Baptist Church and that is nothing short of a miracle.
 With God’s guidance in 2006 Shiloh successfully transitioned into a new 30,000 sq. ft. edifice with a seating capacity of 1100 – a big jump from the 350-seat legendary church of former days.
-For Shiloh, this feat was no small task, but was made possible with a simple vision: G.R.O.W.I.N.G.~ Grow the people, Reach our destiny, Operate in our gifts and Win our Community, Invitation to discipleship, New ideas are embraced and Generosity is valued.
+For Shiloh, this feat was no small task, but was made possible with a simple vision: G.R.O.W.~ Grow the people, Reach our destiny, Operate in our gifts and Win our Community.

 Rev. Lee is blessed to be able to devote his life to fulltime ministry.
 There was a time when he worked a fulltime job while concurrently serving as the pastor of Shiloh.
 He was the Executive Director at the Campbellton YMCA before retiring ~ after 33 years of service (June 2002).
 He was also blessed to have a room named there in his honor.

-Rev. Lee has been married for 48 years to his dynamic wife and soul mate, Betty.
-They were blessed with two sons, Ted (Melba) and Eric (Meik) and five grandchildren; Eric, Elizabeth, Emanuel, Endia and Ellis.
+Rev. Lee has been married for 51 years to his dynamic wife and soul mate, Betty.
+They were blessed with two sons, Ted (Melba) and Eric (Meik) and six grandchildren; Eric, Elizabeth, Jam, Emanuel, Endia and Ellis.